Edwina Booth: Early life and discovery

+Trader Horn incident

-Her chance for stardom came when the studio cast her in its new jungle epic Trader Horn opposite Harry Carey.
+Her career — and life — was changed forever when the studio cast her in its new jungle epic Trader Horn opposite Harry Carey.
 MGM gave the production a fairly large budget, and sent cast and crew on location in East Africa.
 Until 1929, the only films shot in Africa were travelogues, but MGM was hoping the idea of "location shooting" might increase the film's commercial appeal.
 The crew was inexperienced and ill-equipped for filming in Africa, a problem exacerbated by MGM's last-minute decision to shoot the film with sound.

 When Booth left the United States, she had a fever of 104.
+En route to Africa, on board the SS Ussukama, director W. S. Van Dyke told her to sunbathe on deck to acclimate herself to the African sun.
+Instead, it gave her third-degree burns.
+She fainted that evening during dinner, and was put in the care of Olive Carey, the wife of actor Harry Carey, who had accompanied him to the shoot.

-In Africa, she had to cope with the heat and insects, and she got cut by elephant grass.
-While shooting the film, she wore clothing made of monkey fur and lion's teeth.
+In Africa, she had to cope with the heat and insects.
+While filming, she suffered a sunstroke and fell out of a tree.
+The makers of the film believed her role as "The White Goddess" required her to be scantily clad, which caused her to be cut by elephant grass and likely increased her susceptibility to mosquito bites.
+She also sustained a large number of tick bites.

 Booth contracted malaria during shooting.
-Booth also suffered a sunstroke and fell out of a tree.
 (In an interview with Dick Cavett in 1973, Katharine Hepburn said Booth contracted schistosomiasis, and incorrectly stated that Booth had died.)
-Her role in the film as "The White Goddess" required her to be scantily clad, likely increasing her susceptibility.
+At night, she suffered from insomnia and blinding headaches.

+The production had a local doctor, but the only Western medicine he had access to was baking soda, quinine, and a laxative.
+The production begged producer Irving Thalberg via cable to send a mobile ambulance unit and special first aid, but he did not.
 Production went on for several months (much longer than average production time in those days), and the film wasn't released until 1931.
 Despite many problems with the film's production, Trader Horn was a success, securing an Academy Award nomination for Best Picture.

 Booth fared much worse; it took her six years to fully recover physically.
-She sued MGM for over a million dollars, claiming she had been provided with inadequate protection and inadequate clothing during the African shoot.
+She sued MGM for over a million dollars, explaining she had been provided with inadequate protection and inadequate clothing during the African shoot.
 She claimed she had been forced to sunbathe nude for extended periods during filming.
+Olive Carey testified that Thalberg did not provide medical transport or extra care to Booth because he said he was concerned about the film's budget.
 The case received a lot of attention in the tabloids and was eventually settled out of court.
-According to some sources, the terms were not disclosed; however, Brigham Young University archives indicate she settled for $35,000. amounting to at least $600,000 in today's money.
+At the time, the terms were not disclosed; however, Brigham Young University archives indicate she settled for $35,000. amounting to at least $600,000 in today's money.